 Listen in as David interviews Clay, on behalf of Prairie Public Radio, about the Thomas Jefferson Hour and Clay's history with the show.

-On this 1776 Club broadcast, Clay & David discuss Alexander Hamilton; Lin-Manuel Miranda's Broadway musical, Hamilton; and related topics, including Jason Frank and Isaac Kramnick's June 2016 opinion piece in the New York Times, "What ‘Hamilton’ Forgets About Hamilton".
+Clay & David discuss Alexander Hamilton; Lin-Manuel Miranda's Broadway musical, Hamilton; and related topics, including Jason Frank and Isaac Kramnick's June 2016 opinion piece in the New York Times, "What ‘Hamilton’ Forgets About Hamilton".

 The image of doves in the episode artwork is public domain via New York Public Library Digital Collections.